fdedinec/theater-subtitles/README.md

 ### While preparing your subtitle file

 - Acquire somehow a text version of your play.
-- Do some global replace on the character names etc.
+- Do some global replace, e.g. to comment out the character names, etc.
 - Split long lines so that they fit the screen.
 - During the late rehersals
   - group lines into screens (max 4 lines per screen) according to the staging.